Rosette formations as symmetry-breaking events: theory and experiment: Results

 \subsection{Neural rosettes are observed in fluidity-preserving 2D cultures}

 To test our model predictions, we collected fluorescence microscopy time-lapses during the neural differentiation of iPSCs (see Methods for details).
 Under the proper differentiation conditions, iPSCs form rosettes after 8-10 days~\cite{Karus_2014}.
-In the first 4-6 days from the plating, cells are in a low-density conditions, thus its is possible to directly measure the dynamical behavior of single cells.
-Figure~\ref{fig:6}a shows a snapshot of the dynamics of iPSCs tagged with a fluorescent marker (RFP) fused to a nuclear enriched protein (FUS).
-Note that fluorescence of the nuclei allows for an accurate tracking of the cellular motion, while low density eases the segmentation of all cells in the field of view.
-Analyzing the dynamics of single cells, we found that they preferentially move along the direction of their elongation as can be seen by looking at Figure~\ref{fig:6}b, that displays the instantaneous displacement as a function of the angle between the motion direction and the elongation axis.
-Next, we evaluated the mean squared displacement (MSD) as function of time for all identified trajectories (see Methods).
-Figure~\ref{fig:6}c shows an example of experimental MSD together with the best fit of the expected theoretical behavior trend:
+In the first 4-6 days from the plating, cells are in low-density conditions, thus it is possible to directly measure the dynamical behavior of single cells.
+Figure~\ref{fig:6}a shows a snapshot of the dynamics of iPSCs tagged with a fluorescent marker (RFP) fused to a nuclear-enriched protein (FUS).
+Note that fluorescence of the nuclei allows for an accurate tracking of the cellular motion, while low density eases the segmentation of all cells in the field of view (see Methods).
+Analyzing the dynamics of single cells, we found that they preferentially move along the direction of their elongation.
+This can be appreciated by looking at Figure~\ref{fig:6}b, which displays the instantaneous displacement as a function of the angle between the motion direction and the elongation axis.
+Next, we evaluated the mean squared displacement $\langle \Delta r^2\rangle$ as a function of time for all identified trajectories (see Methods).
+Figure~\ref{fig:6}c shows an example of experimental $\langle \Delta r^2\rangle$ together with the best fit of the expected theoretical behavior $\langle \Delta r^2\rangle_{th}$ in the case of active particles moving with self-propulsion velocity $v_0$ and characterized by a persistence time $\tau$ \cite{RevModPhys.88.045006}